 We take the bundt cake out of the pan, but if you are cooking in a rectangle or square pan, we recommend keeping it in the pan and serving from it, to avoid it breaking or crumbling when trying to remove it.

-what is the best way to shred zucchini
+What is the best way to shred zucchini for this Chocolate Zucchini Cake?

 You could also use your potato peeler, or cheese grater, to create small and fine pieces of zucchini, for your cake.